benoit-liquet/SEMI-MARKOV-VIGNETTE/Section4-1.md

 names(res.AIC.intensity)[6] <- "Weibull + select"
 ```

-Same results can be obtained using the _eha_ R packages
+Same results can be obtained using the _eha_ R package

 ```r
 library("eha")